 Lorillard's U.S. cigarette business is currently its only significant business.
 The U.S. cigarette market has generally been contracting and we expect it to continue to contract.
 Lorillard does not have foreign cigarette sales that could offset these effects, as it sold the international rights to substantially all of its brands, including Newport, in 1977.
-As a result of price increases, restrictions on advertising and promotions, smoking prevention campaigns, increases in regulation and excise taxes, health concerns, a decline in the social acceptability of smoking, increased pressure from anti-tobacco groups and other factors, U.S. cigarette shipments among major U.S. cigarette manufacturers have decreased at a compound annual rate of approximately 2.4% over the period 1982 through 2002 and approximately 4.3% over the period from 1998 through 2002, as measured by Management Science Associates.
+As a result of price increases, restrictions on advertising and promotions, increases in regulation and excise taxes, health concerns, a decline in the social acceptability of smoking, increased pressure from anti-tobacco groups and other factors, U.S. cigarette shipments among the three major U.S. cigarette manufacturers have decreased at a compound annual rate of approximately 2.3% over the period 1984 through September 30, 2004 and approximately 3.5% over the period from 2001 through September 30, 2004, as measured by Management Science Associates.
+In the first nine months of 2004, domestic U.S. cigarette industry volume declined by 2.5% as compared to 2003, according to information provided by Management Science Associates.